Within this article:

 - Add collaborators

-- and assigning them a role at the level of the Company (including buyer role permissions)
+- and assign them a role at the level of the Company (including buyer role permissions)

-- and assigning them a role at the level of the Entity (Entity manager, Operational manager or Operational)
+- and assign them a role at the level of the Entity (Entity lead, Operational manager or Operational)

 - Handling of received assignation requests to the Company account and to the entities within